manojvenaram/OS-EX.8-IMPLEMENTATION-OF-BANKER-S-ALGORITHM/README.md

 ## OUTPUT:
 ![](1.png)
 ## RESULT:
-Thus the program for the bankers algorithm is implemented sucessfully.
+Thus the program for the bankers algorithm is implemented successfully.